 Climate change is the central environmental challenge facing the world today.
 Developing and implementing appropriate global responses is critical to promoting sustainable economies, healthy ecosystems, and enduring human well-being.
 In the face of this crisis, economic theory and policy are essential, yet standard economic approaches often yield drastically inadequate policy proposals.
 GDAE’s work is aimed at creating and disseminating a new climate economics that reflects the true scope of the problem and presents needed solutions.

 We are especially sensitive to the equity issues involved in climate change.
 The 20% of the world’s population who live in the world’s richest countries, with 80% of global GNP, have accounted for well over half of carbon emissions to the present.
-However by far the greatest part of the suffering from sea-level rise, the spread of disease, reduction in access to food and water, and other effects of climate change, will be felt by poor and vulnerable populations.
+However, by far the greatest part of the suffering from sea-level rise, the spread of disease, reduction in access to food and water, and other effects of climate change, will be felt by poor and vulnerable populations.
 The poorest countries, which have contributed the least to the problem, are also least able to cope with the results.

-Policy Research on Climate Economics
+Policy Research on Land, Energy, and Climate

 Climate Change: Theory and Education